|Senior Research Associates

 A graduate of the College of the Holy Cross, Walsh has a Master’s Degree in Sociology from Northeastern University and an MBA from Harvard University.

-Peter G. Furth is a Senior Research Associate with the Dukakis Center.
-He earned his B.S. and M.S. in Civil Engineering from MIT in 1977 and 1980.
-Peter received his Ph.D. in Transportation Systems from MIT in 1981.
-His areas of expertise are Traffic Signal Control, Transit Signal Priority, Transit Operations Modeling, and Transit Data Collection and Sampling.
+Peter G. Furth is Professor of Civil and Environmental Engineering at Northeastern University.
+He earned his B.S. and M.S. in Civil Engineering from MIT in 1977 and 1980, and received his Ph.D. in Transportation Systems from MIT in 1981.
+His areas of expertise are Traffic Signal Control, Transit Signal Priority, Transit Operations Modeling, Transit Data Collection and Sampling, and Bicycle Network Evaluation and Planning.